VinaLx/VinaLx.github.io/_posts/2018-11-25-cpp-higher-order-meta-function.md

 }
 ```

-Here `std::sort` can be considered a higher-order function (not really, since it isn't pure) since the third parameter is a function.
+Here `std::sort` can be considered a higher-order function (not really, it isn't pure) since the third parameter is a function.

 ### What is meta-function?

 When we refer to "meta-function" in C++, we're usually talking about templates.

-Parameters of meta-function is type (or non-type) parametere of templates.
-And the return value of meta-function is the dependent name inside template.
+Parameters of meta-function is type (or non-type) parameters of templates.
+And the return value of meta-function is dependent names inside template.
 For example:

 ```cpp
 // normal function